 • The social media web pages are publicly available, and you must not provide any personal or sensitive information on our pages that are accessible to the public, such as your account information.
 We may ask you for your account information via a private message to identify you and to service any request you make; and

 We do not have any control over the advertisements you see on other third party websites however you can request to opt out or customise these advertisements by using the Google Ads Preference Manager.

 We record any telephone calls you make to us or we make to you or any other third party.
 This is for training, monitoring and quality purposes and to meet our legal and regulatory obligations.
 Some telephone calls may be observed by staff for training and development purposes.

-If you have any questions or queries about how we use your personal information you can contact us or our Data Protection Officer using the address or email below:
+If you have any questions or queries or wish to raise a complaint on how we have handled your personal data you can contact our Data Protection Officer who will investigate further, using the address or email below: